 Relaying remote entry system signals via telephone might work if the signals were sound-based, but they're not.
 An RKE system transmits an encrypted data stream to a receiver inside the automobile via an RF (radio frequency) signal, a signal that can't be effectively relayed via cell phone.
 (In any event, RKE systems and cell phones typically operate on completely different frequencies; the former in the

 (More than a few people have inadvertently fooled themselves into believing the cell phone method of unlocking car doors actually works because they tried it and achieved the desired

 It's possible this method might work with cars that use something different than standard RKE systems, but it doesn't work with the vast majority of models.

-As a recent purchaser of a new vehicle equipped with an RKE system, I've found that it has reduced the likelihood of my locking my keys in the car in an unexpected way: Since I quickly became accustomed to always locking and unlocking the car with the RKE device, and I carry the RKE device on the same ring as my keys, I have to be standing outside the vehicle with my keys in my hand in order to lock it.
-Now if I only had something to keep me from losing my cell phone . . .
+As an owner of a vehicle equipped with an RKE system, I've found that it has reduced the likelihood of my locking my keys in the car in an unexpected way: Since I quickly became accustomed to always locking and unlocking the car with the RKE device, and I carry the RKE device on the same ring as my keys, I have to be standing outside the vehicle with my keys in my hand in order to lock it.
+Now if I only had something to keep me from losing my cell

 | How Remote Entry Works |

 Partlow, Joshua.
 "Keyless Remotes to Cars in Waldorf Suddenly Useless."
 The Washington Post.
 5 July 2004 (p.
 B1).
 Associated Press.
 "Mysterous Force Knocks Out Keyless Entry Systems."
 TheWBALChannel.com.
 6 July 2004 (p.
 B1).
 Consumer Reports.
 "Myth Busters."
 September 2013 (p.
 9).